What Is The Missing Statement In The Proof

 1. Understand the Goal

 Before diving into the details, make sure you clearly understand the statement that the proof is trying to establish.
-What are the assumptions?
+Even so, what are the assumptions?
 What is the conclusion?
 Having a clear understanding of the goal will help you focus your efforts.

 2. Analyze the Existing Statements